All Articles

 React Native works in production at scale, but the decisions you make in the first three months determine whether the app is maintainable at month eighteen.
 These are the architectural choices that matter.

 React Native gets a polarized reception in the engineering community.
 Teams that have had good experiences with it credit the architecture decisions they made early.
-Teams that have had bad experiences almost always trace the pain back to the same set of decisions they got wrong at the start: state management, navigation, native module strategy, and how they handled the bridge.
+Teams that have had bad experiences almost always trace the pain back to choices made when their first customer signed up, or when they retrofitted features without considering mobile constraints.

 Project structure for maintainability